Q. How do I go about developing a new bullet?

 Q. How long does it take to complete the development stage?

 But some take much longer.
 We can make no promise of completion before any specified time or upon any certain date.
-If you want guarantees at this stage, stick with products we have already developed and built for years, and put them on the rush overtime basis, which guarantees delivery within 30 days (and usually gets most orders done within 2 weeks, although this is not a guarantee).
+If you want guarantees at this stage, stick with products we have already developed and built for years.
+Innovation does involves unknown development times.
+But historically it is less then 90 days, often less than 10 days.

 Q. What happens if development costs less than the fee paid?